Thurston County District Court Judges: Judge Buckley, Judge Meyer, Judge Wilcox and Commissioner Wohl

 Brett Buckley was selected as “2008 Judge of the Year” by the Misdemeanant Corrections Association.
 He received the President’s Award from DMCJA in 2009.

-Sam Meyer was first elected to the bench in November of 2008 and re-elected in 2010.
+Sam Meyer was first elected to the bench in November of 2008.
 Judge Meyer, a fourth generation resident of Thurston County, graduated from Olympia High school in 1980.

 Judge Meyer completed his undergraduate work at Seattle University in 1984 and his law degree from Seattle University School of Law in 1995.

-Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court for one year and from 1996 through 2004 maintained a private
+Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court.
+From 1996 through 2004, he maintained a private

 Judge Kalo Wilcox’s legal career has always been in public service.
 She served as a Prosecuting Attorney for the City of Olympia, as a Deputy Prosecuting Attorney with both the King County Prosecuting Attorney’s Office and the Thurston County Prosecuting Attorney’s Office, and as an Assistant Attorney General with the Washington State Attorney General’s Office.

 Judge Wilcox teaches “Street Law” at Tumwater High School, serves on the Thurston County Dispute Resolution Board, and the Thurston County Food Bank Board.

 Prior to taking the bench, Judge Wilcox served as President of the Thurston County Bar Association.
 In 2010, Judge Wilcox was awarded the Outstanding Service Award by the Washington State Association of Municipal Attorneys.

 Judge Wilcox was first elected to the District Court bench in 2010.
 Judge Wilcox received her Juris Doctorate from Willamette University College of Law in 1990.
 She completed her Bachelor’s Degree at the University of Puget Sound in 1986.